odubno/gauss-naive-bayes/README.md

 ## Predict

-This method will return a prediction for each list (row).
+This method will return a prediction for each test_row.

 Example input, list of lists:
 ```